The fractional $p$-Laplacian on hyperbolic spaces: Introduction

 \section{Introduction}

-Operators of fractional-order have been studied extensively not only on the Euclidean spaces \cite{DNPV12} but also on various spaces such as Riemannian manifolds \cite{AOCM18,BGS15,CG11,DNS19,Gon18,GZ03,GZZ18}, metric measure spaces \cite{CKK+22,CK08,FLW14,Gri03,GHL14}, discrete models \cite{CRS+18}, Lie groups \cite{CS17,CRT01,FF15,FMP+18}, Wiener spaces \cite{CS17}, and so on.
-On the Euclidean spaces, there are several equivalent definitions of the fractional Laplacian \cite{Kwa17} due to the simple structure of the spaces.
-In contrast to the case of Euclidean spaces, not all definitions are equivalent on general spaces.
-For instance, one can study a regional-type operator \cite{GZZ18} or a spectral-type operator \cite{ST10} on Riemannian manifolds.
-Moreover, some definitions, such as the one using the Fourier transform, do not even work on general Riemannian manifolds and metric measure spaces.
-However, several representations for the fractional Laplacians on some Riemannian manifolds, such as hyperbolic spaces and spheres, have been established \cite{BGS15,DNS19} by means of rich structures of the spaces.
+Operators of fractional-order have been extensively studied not only in Euclidean spaces \cite{DNPV12}, but also on Riemannian manifolds \cite{AOCM18,BGS15,CG11,DNS19,Gon18,GZ03,GZZ18}, metric measure spaces \cite{CKK+22,CK08,FLW14,Gri03,GHL14}, discrete models \cite{CRS+18}, Lie groups \cite{CS17,CRT01,FF15,FMP+18}, and Wiener spaces \cite{CS17}.
+In Euclidean spaces, several equivalent definitions of the fractional Laplacian exist \cite{Kwa17} due to the simple structure of the spaces.
+In contrast to the case of Euclidean spaces, not all definitions are equivalent in more general spaces.
+For instance, one can study a regional type operator \cite{GZZ18} or a spectral type operator \cite{ST10} on Riemannian manifolds.
+Moreover, some definitions, such as those relying on the Fourier transform, do not even work on general Riemannian manifolds and metric measure spaces.
+Nonetheless, for specific Riemannian manifolds such as hyperbolic spaces and spheres, several representations of the fractional Laplacian have been established \cite{BGS15,DNS19} by means of the rich structure of these spaces.

 The aim of this paper is two-fold.
-We first generalize representation formulas in \cite{BGS15} to the nonlinear regime on the hyperbolic spaces.
-Precisely, we define the fractional $p$-Laplacian $(-\Delta_{\mathbb{H}^{n}})^{s}_{p}$ for $n \in \mathbb{N}$, $0 < s < 1$, and $p > 1$ by using the heat semigroup and establish the singular integral representation and the Caffarelli--Silvestre extension.
-Note that the definition via the Fourier transform is not available because of the nonlinearity of the operator.
-We next study the pointwise convergence of $(-\Delta_{\mathbb{H}^{n}})^{s}_{p}u(x)$ as $s \to 1^{-}$ using the singular integral representation.
-For this purpose, we compute the explicit values of the normalizing constants in the singular integral representation.
-This explicit value was available only when $n=3$ and $p=2$, see \cite{KKL21}.
+First, we extend representation formulas in \cite{BGS15} to the nonlinear regime on hyperbolic spaces.
+Specifically, we define the fractional $p$-Laplacian $(-\Delta_{\mathbb{H}^{n}})^{s}_{p}$ for $n \in \mathbb{N}$, $0 < s < 1$, and $p > 1$ and provide two additional equivalent definitions via the heat semigroup and the Caffarelli--Silvestre extension.
+Note that a definition based on the Fourier transform is not available due to the nonlinearity of the operator.
+Second, we investigate the pointwise convergence of $(-\Delta_{\mathbb{H}^{n}})^{s}_{p}u(x)$ as $s \to 1^{-}$.
+For this purpose, the values of the normalizing constants in these definitions are provided explicitly.